Facebook will allow artists to charge for access to livestreams

 Facebook is yet to detail the payment structure for monetised livestreams, or when they will be made available to artists.
 In the announcement, the site says non-profit organisations now have the ability to add a donate button to live videos.

-Livestreamed concerts have become an increasingly popular method for artists to stay connected to fans while the coronavirus pandemic forces the postponement or cancellation of many gigs, tours and festivals around the globe.
+Live-streamed concerts have become an increasingly popular method for artists to stay connected to fans while the coronavirus pandemic forces the postponement or cancellation of many gigs, tours and festivals around the globe.
+Many artists use Instagram or YouTube for livestreams that have not necessarily been formally monetised.

-With many artists going live on Instagram or YouTube, the majority of these livestreams have not been formally monetised thus far.
-Instead, they often provide fans the option to donate if they’re able to do so.
+Some livestream concerts have raised huge sums of money for COVID-19 relief.
+Recent examples include Post Malone’s Nirvana tribute, which raised more than $2million, and the ‘One World: Together At Home’ concert curated by Lady Gaga, which raised almost $128million.